CoenWarmer/cheerio/packages/ios-app/README.md

-# Cheerio iOS App
+# Cheerioo iOS App

-A native iOS application built with Swift and SwiftUI that connects to the Cheerio backend.
+A native iOS application built with Swift and SwiftUI that connects to the Cheerioo backend.

 ## Features